-For an international food day fundraiser, each member of your youth group or Sunday school class will bring in a dish from a different culture.
-Other church members will pay a small entrance fee to come and try all the tasty treats from around the world.
+For an international food day fundraiser, each member of your youth group or Sunday school class brings in a dish from a different culture.
+Other church members pay a small entrance fee to come and try all the tasty treats from around the world.
 Build anticipation for your church’s international food day on social media, and share photos of the event afterwards.

-International food days are an excellent way to teach youth and adults about diversity and beauty to prepare them for mission trips around the world.
+International food days are an excellent way to teach youth and adults about diversity, to prepare them for mission trips around the world.

-This church fundraising ideas allows your mission team members to bike as long or short as they would like.
+This church fundraising idea allows your mission team members to bike as long or short as they would like.
 The point is to have fun, raise money, and stay active.

 A classic mission trip fundraiser: the old-fashioned letter writing campaign.
 It probably goes without saying, but the real key to a successful letter writing campaign is a well-written letter.
 A strong, meaningful message is sure to take your letters to the next level and help your church’s mission team meet its goal in no time.

-Always remember to say “thank you” in the letter.
-Regardless of whether or not they donate, the recipients of your letter have taken time out of their days to read your letter.
+Always remember to say thank you in the letter.
+Regardless of whether or not they donate, the recipients of your letter have taken time out of their days to read your words.

 Much like yard sales, car washes take little to no effort to plan and set up.
-This fundraiser’s always best to do during the summer, but if you’re having an unseasonably warm fall, you probably won’t find quite as much competition.
+This fundraiser is always best to do during the summer, but if you’re having an unseasonably warm fall, you probably won’t find quite as much competition.

 Much like a jar guessing game, a balloon count involves participants paying to guess how many balloons are stuffed into a car.
-The person who comes the closest to guessing the number of balloons in the car will win a prize of the pastor’s choosing.
+The person who comes the closest to guessing the right number wins a prize of the pastor’s choosing.

-Choose a time and location for this mission trip fundraiser and blow up as many balloons as you possibly can and charge $1 per guess as to how many are in a car.
+Choose a time and location for this mission trip fundraiser, and blow up as many balloons as you possibly can.
+Charge $1 per guess.
 For extra fun, try to cram as many balloons as possible into your pastor’s car.

-Your congregation is full of some of the most talented cooks in town!
+Your congregation might have some of the most talented cooks in town!
 Let them share their favorite recipes with the rest of the church.
-Have your church members compile recipes into a unique church cookbook, featuring recipes they’ve created or been given by their parents and grandparents.
+Have church members compile recipes into a unique church cookbook, featuring recipes they’ve created or been given by their parents and grandparents.

 Once you have enough recipes to fill up a book, you can pretty easily get it bound with pictures and neat type.
-This is a mission trip fundraising idea to do just before Thanksgiving!
+This is a great mission trip fundraising idea to do just before Thanksgiving.

 A twist on the traditional lemonade stand, a smoothie stand is a fabulous idea for your church’s next mission trip fundraiser.
 Who doesn’t love a fresh fruit smoothie on a hot summer day?

-You can make the smoothies beforehand, or you can make them fresh-to-order by bringing an extension cord and a portable power source to your smoothie stand location.
-Set up on a warm, sunny day when everyone’s out and about on the street (or just outside your church’s doors when service lets out!).
+You can make the smoothies beforehand, or you can make them fresh to order by bringing an extension cord and portable power source to your smoothie stand location.
+Set up on the street on a warm, sunny day when everyone’s out and about—or just outside your church’s doors when service lets out!

 Pink flamingo fundraisers are an easy way to get your neighborhood involved with your church’s fundraising.
 All it takes is an obnoxious pink flamingo lawn ornament with a note attached, including your church’s contact information and text-to-tithe number.

-The younger members of your congregation will have a blast planting the flamingo in other church members’ yards and forcing them to donate a given amount of “ransom” money to have the flamingo removed from their yards.
+The younger members of your congregation will have a blast planting the flamingos in other church members’ yards, then getting them to donate a given amount of “ransom” money to have the flamingos removed.

 It’s a hot summer day.
 Nothing is quite as refreshing as an ice-cold glass of freshly squeezed lemonade.
 This may seem like an old-fashioned fundraiser, but it’s one that’s withstood the test of time.
 And for good reason!

-Find a recipe for lemonade and whip up as much as you can ahead of time.
-When you’re setting up your stand, be sure to enlist the help of your most artistic Sunday school student to make some signs.
-Pick a busy area and start selling.
+Find a recipe for lemonade, and whip up as much as you can ahead of time.
+When you’re setting up your stand, be sure to enlist the help of your most artistic Sunday school student to make signs.
+Pick a busy area, and start selling.

 This fundraiser is super simple (some might even say it’s as easy as pie!)—if your pastor is on board with being pied in the face.

 You don’t have to be particularly skilled to play kickball, but it sure is fun for all ages!
-Divide your church up into teams and have your members pay a small entrance fee to be a part of your “league” and to play in your “tournament.”
+Divide your church up into teams, and have your members pay a small entrance fee to be a part of your “league” and play in your “tournament.”

-You can have a set of trophies made up for the winners of your tournament.
+You can have a set of trophies made up for the winners.
 Other than these trophies, kickball is a very inexpensive fundraiser.
-You can play almost anywhere as long as there is enough space.
+You can play almost anywhere, as long as there’s enough space.

 Sell angel cakes as your main bake sale treat.
 Offer up angel-themed crafts.
 Play classic carnival games with an angelic twist.
 This holiday-themed church fundraiser will raise money and spirits for your church!